Barbara Cusumano Has the Answers

 If I file Chapter 7 bankruptcy, will I lose all my assets?

-Can bankruptcy help end the harassing creditor calls?
+Can bankruptcy end the harassing creditor calls?

-Will someone come survey and search my house?
+Will someone come search through my house?

 Can filing for bankruptcy save my home from foreclosure?